Secure Service Accounts and Role Delegation in Cloud-Native Apps

 Types of Service Accounts

-- Custom Service Accounts: Created by developers for specific applications with tailored permissions.
+Custom Service Accounts: Developers create these for specific applications with tailored permissions.
+This is usually the best practice for security.

 Example of Service Account Usage